zenith-sec/bounty-jornal/README.md

 - Yogosha: Strike Force candidate (waiting list)
 - Rule: testing only with authorization/scope or localhost.
 No OOS, no mass scraping, no prod without permission.

-> Bird of Hermes: eating my wings to make me tame — power with restraint.
+> Bird of Hermes: eating my wings to make me tame, power with restraint.